Mosby's Pocket Guide to Nursing Skills & Procedures

 Description

-Take this pocket reference to clinicals on the job for quick access to nursing skills!
-Based on Perry & Potter's market-leading Clinical Nursing Skills & Techniques, 7th Edition, Mosby's Pocket Guide to Nursing Skills & Procedures, 7th Edition presents 83 key skills in an easy-to-use A-to-Z format.
-Step-by-step instructions include full-color photos plus rationales explaining why to use specific techniques.
-With the latest in evidence-based practice, this book helps you perform basic nursing skills safely and effectively.
-Also available on Skyscape for use on any hand-held device!
+Take this reference to clinicals or on the job for quick access to nursing skills!
+Based on Perry & Potter's market-leading Clinical Nursing Skills & Techniques, Mosby's Pocket Guide to Nursing Skills & Procedures, 8th Edition presents 85 key skills in a convenient spiral-bound, A-to-Z format.
+Step-by-step instructions include full-color photos plus rationales explaining why and how to use specific techniques.
+This edition adds coverage of two new skills.
+With the latest in evidence-based practice, this guide helps you perform basic nursing skills safely and effectively.
+Also available as an eBook for use on hand-held devices!

 Key Features